Vespula pensylvanica: Taxonomy and phylogeny

 V. pensylvanica was originally named by de Saussure in 1857; it falls into the subgenus Paravespula, within Vespula.
 Paravespula consists of 11 species, which have been divided into four groups on the basis of morphological differences.
 V. pensylvanica falls into the same group as V. germanica.
 With the exception of Allovespula, the subgenera recognized within Vespula are natural groups.
-The separation of Rugovespula and Parvespula appears to be monophyletic; however, this is not well established.
+The separation of Rugovespula and Paravespula appears to be monophyletic; however, this is not well established.

 Description and identification

 The western yellowjacket shares the basic yellow and black pattern with other species of social wasps in the genus Vespula.
 As a result, it is often misidentified.
 Specifically, it closely resembles V. germanica.
 Though both species have a similar diamond-shaped black mark on the first tergum, V. pensylvanica can usually be differentiated by the continuous yellow ring (often referred to as an eye-loop) present around each eye.
 The eye-loop is not always present, however.
 Though few females lack this distinguishing characteristic, males often do not have the eye-loop.
 In such cases, V. pensylvanica can be identified by a spotted mark on the frons below the antenna, a slender aedeagus, and a denser apical region of tergum 7.
-The fore wing length ranges from 8.5-10.5 mm for workers, 12.5-14.5 mm for females, and 12.5-14.0 mm for males.
+The fore wing length ranges from 8.5–10.5 mm for workers, 12.5–14.5 mm for females, and 12.5–14.0 mm for males.

 Western yellowjackets build large nests made of wood fibers, enclosed in a hexagonal paper envelope with a small 10– to 30-cm entrance tunnel at the bottom.
 Nests are usually found 10–15 cm below ground or in other dark cavities, such as rodent burrows.